General Bond Education

-Typically the project owner, (obligee), is a public entity such as a city or county, however when a general contractor requires a subcontractor to bond a job, the general contractor is the obligee and the subcontractor is the principal).
+Typically the project owner, (obligee), is a public entity such as a city or county.
+However, when a general contractor requires a subcontractor to bond a job, the general contractor is the obligee and the subcontractor is the principal).

 Unlike insurance where there is a transfer of risk, after examining and verifying a contractor’s qualifications, a bond company’s decision to issue a bond serves to provide significant confidence that a contract will, indeed, be completed.
-A bond’s issuance serves to demonstrate the bond company’s seal of approval of a contractor’s ability to perform and avoids an owner losing money on those that are more likely to fail.
+A bond’s issuance serves to demonstrate the bond company’s seal of approval of a contractor’s ability to perform and avoids an owner from losing money on those that are more likely to fail.
 Nearly all public entities require bonds for public works projects, subject to varying minimal sizes.
-As society continues to evolve towards placing responsibility where it belongs, more and more private owners see the small price of a bond worthwhile to get their projects completed within budget and on time.
+As society continues to evolve towards placing responsibility where it belongs, more and more private owners see the small price of a bond as worthwhile to get their projects completed within budget and on time.

 After issuing a bond on a specific project, bond companies will then stand behind the contractual commitments undertaken by a contractor on that project.
 Although the contractor continues to remain primarily responsible to fulfill the obligations contained in it, a bond company is now secondarily obligated to perform in the event of a contractor’s default.
-Bond premiums are service fees for the surety’s investigation, opinion and financial backing.
+Bond premiums are service fees for the surety’s investigation, opinion, and financial backing.
 Bond premiums are lower than insurance premiums because the risk has not been transferred as in insurance policies.
-Bond companies investigate, decide whether or not they wish to support a contractor’s obligations despite uninsurable obstacles and even then remain only secondarily responsible.
+Bond companies investigate, decide whether or not they wish to support a contractor’s obligations despite uninsurable obstacles, and even then remain only secondarily responsible.

-A bond company first investigates the credit, financial qualifications, experience and more in deciding whether or not to bond a contractor.
+A bond company first investigates the credit, financial qualifications, experience, and more in deciding whether or not to bond a contractor.
 Larger contractors, including those more active in the public contracting sector, need bonds regularly and establish themselves on an “account” basis with a bond company.
 The bond company then turns to focus on any specific projects a contractor needs a bond for.